City-of-Helsinki/mesh_to_schematic/README.md

 If you wish to generate an entire city and import it into a minecraft world, you need the URL of the dataset.
 Helsinki's 3D city mesh data sets can be found from http://3d.hel.ninja/data/mesh/.
 More info: https://www.hel.fi/helsinki/en/administration/information/general/3d/utilise/

 Also, if you choose to generate an entire city, you will have to copy a minecraft world into the mesh_to_schematic folder, and rename it "city_map".
-To do this, you can download a minecraft map online, or, for example, generate a superfalt map in Minecraft, and copy it from %appData%/.minecraft/saves and paste it in the mesh_to_schematic folder.
+To do this, you can download a minecraft map online, or, for example, generate a superflat map in Minecraft, and copy it from %appData%/.minecraft/saves and paste it in the mesh_to_schematic folder.

 To make sure everything goes succesfully, you shouldn't use your computer while the program is running.
 If the program crashes, or you wish to stop it, you can just close it.
 When you decide to start it again, it will continue from where it last left off.
 If you wish to, for example, begin generating the city from the start, delete current_generation_coords.txt from the settings folder.